-Several weeks ago it was decided across the board that I needed a fast computer for my daily activities here in our corporate office.
-I contacted our NOC, told them what I wanted and a few days later a shiny new desktop sat atop my desk.
+Several weeks ago, it was decided across the board that I needed a fast computer for my daily activities here in our corporate office.
+I contacted our NOC, told them what I wanted, and a few days later, a shiny new desktop sat atop my desk.
 I took care of all of the necessary transfer of data and whatnots and politely asked the guys, “So what do you want me to do with this dinosaur?
 Toss it?”
 They looked at me like I had a third eye and quickly informed me that there are “proper” ways to dispose of your computer.
-Gently removing it from my death grip they carried it out of my office, never to be seen again.
+Gently removing it from my death grip, they carried it out of my office, never to be seen again.

 Donating the parts to charity/non-profit – Easy and commonsense steps to ensure all data is securely wiped can help avoid security breaches that may otherwise compromise business security.
 Local charities with experience reconstituting used computer equipment are often the best and easy option.
-Sometimes local charities can help save significant shipping costs and provide you with a tax write-off for the donation.
+Sometimes local charities can help save high shipping costs and provide you with a tax write-off for the donation.

 Storing it – While you may find a spare part in a clutch situation, most of the equipment will remain untouched well past its realistic lifetime.
-Not only is there a cost to store the equipment, there are also inherent security risks associated with data sitting around that could be compromised.
-If you decide to store the old machines, make sure you have proper controls in place to ensure data protection.
+Not only is there a cost to store the equipment, but there are also inherent security risks associated with data sitting around that could be compromised.
+If you decide to store the old machines, make sure you have proper controls to ensure data protection.

-Some of the third party options are listed on EPA’s website .
+Some of the third-party options are listed on EPA’s website.
 You may also want to spend some time at computerhope.com to get in-depth knowledge and information.

 How do environmental regulations affect businesses getting rid of Technological equipment?